Guardians ad Litem (GALs) FAQs

 Except in very unusual circumstances, a court will only appoint a person who has been pre-approved (or rostered) by the Judicial Branch to be a GAL.
 A person who wants to be placed on the "roster" (list) of pre-approved GALs must successfully complete a multi-day training program and be cleared through criminal and child protection (DHHS) background checks.
 The person must also demonstrate that he or she is in "good standing" with the licensing board for his or her profession (for example, a psychologist must show that he or she is not currently being disciplined by the Maine Board of Examiners of Psychologists).
 To remain on the roster, the GAL must complete all subsequent training programs made mandatory by the Chief Judge as well as six additional hours of relevant continuing education each year.

 It is important that you read the court's order carefully, because the GAL is not allowed to perform any more duties than those listed in the court's order.
 If you want the GAL to interview certain members of your family or a specific teacher as part of the GAL's duties; you must ask the court to order the GAL to conduct the interviews.
 Otherwise, the GAL will not be permitted to do so.
-This requirement exists to ensure that everyone clearly understands the GAL's role and to protect parents from having to pay a GAL for extra work not found necessary by the court.
+This requirement exists to ensure that everyone clearly understands the GAL's role and to protect parents from having to pay a GAL for unnecessary extra work.

 It is important that you read the court's order carefully, because the GAL is not allowed to perform any more duties than those listed in the court's orders.
 You should work closely with your attorney to make sure that the court orders the GAL to contact any people or review any records that you think are important to the case.